Boxylmer/FISR-Discovery-with-SymbolicRegression.jl/README.md

 ## Improvements
 - Include derivative information in the loss function
 - Simplify the resulting "magic add" function to just a constant in the final solution.
-Right now it's kept as magic_add(float32, )
+Right now it's kept as magic_add(input::float32, magic::float32) where the magic number is mapped to an integer (this way optimizers can actually search through magic numbers as if that space was continuous).
+-

-Thanks to @MilesCranmer for helping me understand the tricks and intricacies of the library and the solution itself.
+Thanks to [Miles Cranmer](https://github.com/milescranmer) for helping me understand the tricks and intricacies of the library and the solution itself.
 I learned a lot in this project.

 ## To run this script